akibahmed229/nixos/README.md

 ```

 **Note:** During the installation process, [akibOS](./pkgs/akibOS/default.nix) will prompt for the disk identifier (`/dev/sdX`) , hostname and the username.
 Replace `sdX` with the appropriate disk identifier for your system.
-also replace `hostname` with your desired hostname and `username` with your desired username.
+also replace `hostname` with (available options: desktop, virt) and `username` with your desired username.
 the default password for the user is `123456` you can change it later.

 Congratulations!
 You have successfully installed NixOS with a Btrfs filesystem.
 Enjoy your fault-tolerant, advanced feature-rich, and easy-to-administer system!